ejeba72/armlite/README.md

 2023.nov.7 tue 1054mf

 SEARCH FOR PATTERNS
-- ":/pattern"
+- ":/pattern" or "/pattern" is used to search for the next occurrence.
+- ":?pattern" or "?pattern" is used to search for the previous occurrence.

-NAVIGATE THROUG SEARCH PATTERNS
+NAVIGATE THROUGH SEARCH PATTERNS
-- n for next.
+- "n" for forward navigation.
-- N for previous.
+- "N" for reverse navigation.

 SUBSTITION COMMAND
 - ":%s/old-pattern/new-pattern/gc"